 - 6 digit watch ID

 - On your iPhone > Settings > Privacy > Bluetooth > COROS > ON.

 - Bluetooth Pairing Request > Pair.

-If you deny the request, the watch will still be able to pair with your phone.
+If you Cancel the request, the watch will still be able to pair with your phone.
 However, the connection will become very unstable and disconnect easily.

 To determine if your watch is properly paired with your iPhone, check the Bluetooth settings.
 If there is not an "i" icon next to the paired device, it is likely connected incorrectly.
 Please follow the link below to remove the watch from the COROS app and restart the pairing procedure.

 For Android users experiencing connection issues every time the Bluetooth is restarted, please try changing the Bluetooth AVRCP protocol version in Developers settings and restart the phone.